astronomersiva/siva.dev/posts/write-ups/lego.md

 I decided to create a list of initial expectations that I wanted lego to be capable of.

-* **Support Liquid templates** - Even though the site was using Jinja2 templates, I decided to go for Liquid as it is way more expressive, has a better npm ecosystem and is very similar as well in terms of syntax.
+* **Support Liquid templates** - Even though the site was using Jinja2 templates, I decided to go for Liquid as it has a better npm ecosystem and is very similar as well in terms of syntax.
 * **Support markdown posts**
 * **A capable task runner** - It should be capable of running tasks in parallel.
 For example, minifying CSS